abolimahajan0207/Healthcare-Data-Analysis-Power-BI-Dashboard/README.md

 ## Goal of the Project
 Goal of the project is to collect patient data, maintain accurate records, visualize data effectively, and enhance patient care.

+## Process of the Project
+The process involves collecting patient data from hospital records and cleaning it to address inconsistencies such as missing values and duplicate entries.
+After processing the data, perform analyses to derive insights and create visualizations like charts.
+Finally, design an interactive dashboard to present the findings, making it easy for healthcare professionals to access and interpret the data.